animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 <div class="paragraph">

-To use the {sdg-acronym} `Instantiator`, declare it as a bean, as the following example shows:
+To use the SDG `Instantiator`, declare it as a bean, as the following example shows:

 </div>